PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.Abstractions.md

 ### IPipeboxHandler

-The `IPipeboxHandler` interface defines the abstraction for the small tasks (Handlers) that compose a pipeline.
+The `IPipeboxHandler` interface defines the abstraction for the handlers that compose a pipeline.
+The handlers are the small tasks (middleware) that combine to perform an asynchronous unit of work.

 **Methods**

 Method | Description
 :--- | :---
-UseProvider | Configures the handler to use the specified configuration.
+UseProvider | Configures the handler to use the specified service provider.
-UseConfig | Configures the handler to use the specified service provider.
+UseConfig | Configures the handler to use the specified configuration.
 ExecuteAsync | Executes the handler asynchronously.
 Execute | Executes the handler.